dhotson/prosody-modules/mod_lib_ldap/README.md

 # LDAP Authentication

-**NOTE**: LDAP authentication currently only works with plaintext auth!
-If this isn't ok with you, don't use it!
+**NOTE**: LDAP authentication currently only works with plaintext auth (as opposed to DIGEST-MD5 or SCRAM) If this isn't ok with you, don't use it!
 (Or better yet, fix it =) )

-With that note in mind, you need to set 'allow\_unencrypted\_plain\_auth' to true in your configuration if you want to use LDAP authentication.
+With that note in mind, if you need to allow (XMPP) clients to connect to your server without TLS and want to use this module, you need to set 'allow\_unencrypted\_plain\_auth' to true in your configuration.
+You probably don't actually want to do this, though.

 To enable LDAP authentication, set 'authentication' to 'ldap2' in your configuration file.
 See also http://prosody.im/doc/authentication.